ncbi/ribovore/00README.txt

   --wait <n> : allow <n> wall-clock minutes for cmsearch jobs on farm to finish, including queueing time [500] --errcheck : consider any farm stderr output as indicating a job failure

+options for controlling gap type definitions:
+  --mgap <n> : maximum size of a 'small' gap in model coordinates is <n> [10] --sgap <n> : maximum size of a 'small' gap in sequence coordinates is <n> [10]

 advanced options:
   --evalues    : rank hits by E-values, not bit scores --skipsearch : skip search stage, use results from earlier run